apiwitp2070/Goohiw/README.md

 # Guhiw
 Term project for Web Information and Retrieval subject.

 A simple search engine develop with jsp file and lucene, with eclipse as an IDE, purposingly for searching about foods.
-This project combine knowledge of indexing database for search engine with rerank and build UI with html and tailwind CSS.
+This project combine knowledge of indexing database for search engine with rerank and build UI with tailwind CSS.

 By Team Lucy Ron Mark